-NOTE: this is not a “3rd Saturday” restoration.
-Meet in the Nevada Avenue parking lot of High Rock (200 Nevada Avenue).
-We will follow the trail beside the Moravian Cemetery where we will try to uproot some of the many alien Devil’s Walking Sticks that have sprung up in the fallen trees along the fence line.
-We will also uproot or cut Multi-flora Rose and other unwanted plants that we find along the way.
-Should the fence line be too difficult, we’ll continue to Pumphouse Pond to clean up what has sprouted new since out last visit.
-If you don’t have your own, Protectors will supply gloves and pruners (& refreshments).
-After a two hour work session (our 251th monthly workshop), we will take a short walk over nearby trails.
+Participants will meet in the parking lot of the LaTourette Golf Course on Richmond Hill Road.
+We will follow the Red Trail toward Richmond Road where we will cut invasive vines that strangle saplings along the trail.
+If you don’t have your own, Protectors will supply gloves and pruners & refreshments.
+After the work session we will take a short walk over nearby trails.
 For more information call Don Recklies at (718) 768-9036 or Chuck Perry at (718) 667-1393.
 (Service credit is available.)

 Walk the end-of-autumn woods of this park made famous for its ancient trees, notably Tulip and Oak.
 We may also explore placid Acme pond.
 The entrance to the park is from Cornelia Avenue off Hylan Blvd.
 Park closest to the restrooms, where we will meet.
 For more information, contact Hillel Lofaso at 718-477-0545.